- About ASCT

 Automation has been one of the most significant changes in cytotechnology practice.
 Automation in cytopreparation and computer-assisted screening has contributed to an increase in the number of abnormal cases detected as compared to conventional practice and methods.
 Other benefits to automation include increased productivity, consistency and decreased turn-around time.2

 The advent of molecular diagnostic testing has also improved the detection of clinically relevant infections common to cervical cancer.
 It also has the potential for tailored intervention of therapeutic modalities.3 Molecular diagnostics similarly utilizes microscopic analysis and interpretation.
 There are few cytotechnologists already directly involved in performing and analyzing molecular tests.
 The impact of these changes to the cytotechnologist's traditional scope of practice is unclear but surely one that will certainly have an impact.
 Many cytotechnologists have already enhanced their skills in molecular diagnostics.
 Cytotechnology training programs are also integrating molecular diagnostics in their curriculums.
 The American Society for Clinical Pathology (ASCP) currently offers certification in molecular biology for cytotechnologists as well as other medical laboratory scientists.

 How does one become a cytotechnologist?

-A minimum requirement of a baccalaureate degree or higher and three years' experience, a master's degree and four years' experience, or a doctorate degree and three years' experience is required.
+A minimum requirement of a baccalaureate degree or higher and three years' experience is required.

 International Cytotechnologist’s Requirements for US Employment